What kind of editor are you and what services do you offer?

 Please be aware that I might not be the right person for your story, or that my personality and the way I approach things might not work for you.
 Also be aware that if I edit your work in good faith and you send me angry, defensive letters we will not be working together on future projects.

-While I have "very" limited availability, it never hurts to talk to me.
-One of my favorite clients kicked down my virtual door (after I'd locked it) and we talked before agreeing to a trial run.
-Four books later, she's still one of my favorites.
-Send me a sample of your wip, and we'll talk about it, your writing goals and what I can and can't do for you.
+While I have limited availability, I'm always up for talking.
+Send me a sample of your wip and we'll talk about it, your writing goals and what I can and can't do for you.
 If we connect, I know it'll be fabulous, if we don't--better to know ahead of time.
 Thanks for checking me out!